RenaldoFrz/instagram_profile/README.md

-# instagram_profile
+# Instagram Profile Clone

-A new Flutter project.
+A new Flutter project for Independent Study at Gits.id

 ## Getting Started